tox-dev/tox/docs/development.rst

 Automated testing
 ~~~~~~~~~~~~~~~~~

-All pull requests and merges to the ``master`` branch are tested using
+All pull requests and merges to the ``master`` branch are tested using :gh:`GitHub Actions <features/actions>`
-`GitHub Actions <https://github.com/features/actions>`_ (configured by ``check.yml`` file inside the
-``.github/workflows`` directory).
-You can find the status and the results to the CI runs for your
+(configured by ``check.yml`` file inside the ``.github/workflows`` directory).
+You can find the status and the results
-PR on GitHub's Web UI for the pull request.
-You can also find links to the CI services' pages for the specific builds in
+to the CI runs for your PR on GitHub's Web UI for the pull request.
+You can also find links to the CI services' pages
-the form of "Details" links, in case the CI run fails and you wish to view the output.
+for the specific builds in the form of "Details" links, in case the CI run fails and you wish to view the output.

 To trigger CI to run again for a pull request, you can close and open the pull request or submit another change to the
 pull request.
 If needed, project maintainers can manually trigger a restart of a job/build.